-Advisory and other services revenue includes fees from consulting, advisory, valuation, insolvency, restructuring, transaction support, forensics and investigation services, financial counselling, security programme strategy and planning, security governance and security awareness.
+Advisory services revenue includes fees from consulting, valuation, insolvency, restructuring, transaction support, forensics and investigation services, financial counselling and other advisory work.

-Outsourcing services revenue include fees from assisting international clients in setting up and administering companies within tax efficient structures so as to take full advantage of the beneficial Cyprus tax environment, providing payroll, bookkeeping, accounting and other support services to local companies looking to outsource part or all of their administration/back-office functions and corporate compliance services,
+Outsourcing services revenue include fees from assisting international clients in setting up and administering companies within tax efficient structures so as to take full advantage of the beneficial Cyprus tax environment, providing payroll, bookkeeping, accounting and other support services to local companies looking to outsource part or all of their administration/back-office functions and corporate compliance services.